drtaylor93/Black-Mamba-Todo-App/README.md

 ## Getting Started

 To use the app you will need a Postgres database.
-You can either use your own, or use start up one provided by the docker image made availble in the docker-compose.yml.
+You can either use your own, or start up the database provided by the docker image made availble in the docker-compose.yml.

-If you would prefer to not install postgres on your local machine this app offers a docker setup that will allow you to run it in an isolated environment.
+If you would prefer to not install postgres on your local machine, this app offers a docker setup that will allow you to run it in an isolated environment.

 Docker can be installed via Docker Hub on Mac, Windows, or Linux [here.](https://docs.docker.com/)